DevCrew-io/openai-chatgpt-ios-sdk/REPORT_ABUSE.md

 2. **Choose Reporting Method**:
    - Public Report: If you feel comfortable, you can report the abuse by creating a new issue in this repository.
 Make sure to use the appropriate issue template and provide as much information as possible.
-   - Private Report: If you prefer to report privately, you can reach out to our designated abuse reporting team via [email address or contact form].
+   - Private Report: If you prefer to report privately, you can reach out to our designated abuse reporting team via hello@devcrew.io.
 Your report will be handled confidentially.

 3. **Provide Details**: In your report, include the following information:
    - Date and time of the incident.